lordofsunshine/Code-Editor-with-Console/README.md

 > **Attention!** Our website is available by domain ( [code-editor.pro](https://code-editor.pro/) ), if the site is unavailable for the first domain, then ( [click](code-editor-with-console.vercel.app) )

 <hr>

+## v.0.0.8
+- [x] Ace Editor is now responsible for performing the functions of the code editor.
+The last editor contained a lot of bugs, and I decided that the editor needed to be changed.
+- [x] Several elements that were not displayed correctly in the theme have been fixed.

 ## ✨ Features